12 Free Things to do in Greenville, South Carolina

 Despite claims of “mild” weather, winter days typically see highs in the 30-50’s and summer days can easily soar into the 90’s for weeks on end.
 Spring is the best time comfort wise to enjoy the outdoors!

 Greenville is an extremely busy popular city.
 The traffic is bad city-wise, and this coming from someone who has lived in several major cities.
 The traffic downtown is always bad, particularly on weekends.
 If you are not a fan of crowds, plan your downtown visit on a weekday, preferably in the morning or afternoon.

-If you are coming here via a roadtrip, bring your own bike.
-The bike rentals are crazily overpriced.
+If you are coming here via a roadtrip, bring your own bike as rentals are quite overpriced.

 Free 2 hour side street parking is available, although tough to find in the afternoon and on weekends.
 On weekends, the Richardson Street (66 Richardson St) parking garage is free.

-Most of the coffee shops downtown are quite overpriced.
-Port City Java is a nice affordable choice (2 coffee for 4 bucks and 1 refill) – the coffee is always great and the outdoor seating is also the best.
+Port City Java is a nice affordable choice for coffee (2 coffee for 4 bucks and 1 refill) – the coffee is always great and the outdoor seating is also the nicest.